pars-linux/web/trunk/web/developer.pardus.org.tr/source/guides/newfeature/newfeature_requests.rst

 New Feature Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^

-.. #.
-The licence of the new feature request should be suitable for Pardus. (see `licensing_guidelines.rst`)
+#.
+The licence of the new feature request should be suitable for Pardus. (see :ref:`licensing-guidelines`)
 #.
 It should be accepted as a new feature for the new version of Pardus.
 #.
 It should be rerported before the new feature submission deadline.